MiguelGP-13/Projects-RAG/README.md

 | 109  | Conversation name can't be empty |
 | 110  | Incorrect query mode |
 | 111  | The questionnaire you are trying to find does not exist |

-##  Launch Redis DB:
-docker run -d --name redis-stack -p 6379:6379 -p 8361:8001 -e REDIS_ARGS="--requirepass `password`" redis/redis-stack:latest

-## Errors

-RAG doesn't sends the answer => When reloaded, it appears (loading the chat has the answer) # error with chat selection When uploading various files, only one appears in the page, unless you refresh

-  When selecting one choice, put ramdom number instead of 0

-  Make questionnaires persistent (with their name) and maybe hide correct option until submit (via API)

-  Add tick/cross to questions

-When chat answers, it deletes the question and appears strangely => Only sometimes?

-Fix checking if chat exists when selecting chat => For development mainly